geotim90/Nevini/docs/warframe.md

 Command | Description
 --------|------------
-[arbitration](#command-arbitration) | displays the currently active arbitration using data from warframestat.us [baro](#command-baro) | displays the current status of the Void Trader using data from warframestat.us [bounties](#command-bounties) | displays active bounties using data from warframestat.us
+[anomalies](#command-anomalies) | displays the currently active anomalies using data from warframestat.us [arbitration](#command-arbitration) | displays the currently active arbitration using data from warframestat.us [baro](#command-baro) | displays the current status of the Void Trader using data from warframestat.us [bounties](#command-bounties) | displays active bounties using data from warframestat.us